tanvirulz/tutorial-for-tumpa/readme.md

     git remote add origin https://github.com/tanvirulz/tutorial-for-tumpa.git
     git push -u origin master
     ```
+    Note that the username is tanvirulz here since I am creating this.

-1. You have to provide user name and password as was prompted by the git terminal
+1. You have to provide user name and password as prompted by the git terminal